nicklalone/CIST_2500/07_Hypothesis_Testing/Day1.md

 # Hypothesis Testing - Ho's and Ha's

-In chapters 7 and 8 (last week), we did some work in and around expanding our toolkit.
+Last week, we did some work in and around expanding our toolkit.
 However, we don't really have anything to put all of our tools into.
 As a result, we have a giant mess to think about.

 We have all this data sitting around.
 It's raw, it is untamed, and yet all we can do is explore, poke around.